This is how to ensure your career path stays on track

 You can control your attitude, effort, and actions every day.

-People notice who is doing their job well.
 Word gets around on who the top performers are and how they solve problems for their team and the company.

 4. Be lucky by having the right mindset